d-oit/do-vscode-lm-api-explorer/README.md

 ## Usage
 - Open the Command Palette (`Ctrl+Shift+P`)
 - Run `Show all vscode-lm chat models`
-- A webview will appear with all model details and send parameters
+- A webview will appear with all model details and send result.

 ## Requirements
 - VS Code 1.100.0 or newer